Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Modeling Framework

 We now use the CH theory to model how travelers with different cognitive capacities form their beliefs on the next day's flow pattern.
 To start, 0-step travelers do not think strategically at all.
 They deem that the flow pattern of day $t$ will remain unchanged on day $t+1$:

-It is clear that if the network only contains the 0-step travelers, it degenerates into a conventional day-to-day model.
-(In a CH model for the one-shot games, 0-step players were assumed to either randomize equally across all strategies or choose a salient strategy using \textit{ex-ante} information \citep{camerer2004cognitive}.
-Here we adopt the latter idea.)
-As per the CH theory \citep{camerer2004cognitive}, the $k (k\geq 1)$-step travelers try to take advantage by predicting how lower-step players respond to the current flow pattern, but are \textit{overconfident} and do not realize others are using exactly as many thinking steps as they are.
+Here, $\txt$ represents the aggregate observed route flow pattern on day $t$, which is the sum of route flows across all the classes.
+In a CH model for the one-shot games, 0-step players were assumed to either randomize equally across all strategies or choose a salient strategy using \textit{ex-ante} information \citep{camerer2004cognitive}.
+Here, we adopt the latter idea by modeling 0-step travelers using conventional day-to-day models without prediction.
+This approach offers two advantages: it incorporates conventional day-to-day models as special cases (when $p^0=1$) and provides a tractable, interpretable baseline for higher-level travelers to build their predictions upon.

+As per the CH theory \citep{camerer2004cognitive}, the $k (k\geq 1)$-step travelers try to take advantage by predicting how lower-step players respond to the current flow pattern.
+However, they are \textit{overconfident} and do not realize others are using exactly as many thinking steps as they are.
 Denote $q_k^h = \frac{p^h}{\sum_{i=0}^{k-1}{p^i}}$ as $k$-step travelers' belief about the normalized proportion of $h$-step travelers and $q_k^{h}=0$ for $\forall h\geq k$.
 As consistent with the CH theory, such a setting means that travelers do not know the exact distribution of lower-step travelers --- they only confidently assume the normalized distribution.
-(This setting was also adopted in other studies; see, e.g., \citet{cui2017cognitive} that apply the CH theory to the capacity allocation games in the operation management field.)
+For practical implementation, modelers can treat these strategic level proportions ($p^k$) as parameters to be calibrated alongside other model parameters.
+The calibration can be performed by minimizing the root mean squared error (RMSE) between predicted and observed flow patterns across multiple days.
+We demonstrate this approach in Section~\ref{sec:calibration_ch_ntp}.

 Based on the above idea, a 1-step traveler thinks that all the others are 0-step travelers, i.e., $q_1^0=\frac{p^0}{p^0}=1$.
 Her predicted flow on day $t+1$ is thus formed by looking one step ahead:

-where $\halpha\in(0,1)$ and $\hzeta$ are the predicted coefficients in the travelers' minds.
+where $\halpha\in(0,1)$ and $\hzeta$ are the predicted coefficients in travelers' minds.
 With this predicted flow pattern, the 1-step travelers will switch the route choice, and the resultant flow pattern becomes:

 2-step travelers will jointly predict both 0-step and 1-step travelers' responses.
 The normalized proportion of these two types are $q_2^0=\frac{p^0}{p^0+p^1}$ and $q_2^1=\frac{p^1}{p^0+p^1}$, respectively.
 They anticipate that the flow pattern of the next day will be: